vector-js/vector/hugo/content/svg/elements/path/index.md

 weight: 4
 ---

 The path element is notorious for its power and difficulty.
 The path element has one attribute, the "d" attribute, which is a string containing a series of commands.
-Each command starts with a letter that describes the type of command followd by zero or more numbers separated by spaces.
+Each command starts with a letter that describes the type of command followed by zero or more numbers separated by spaces.

 {{< highlight svg>}}
 <path d="..."></path>